Chapter 19: The Tragedy at Ong Thanh 062025

 would say that doing the right thing should always trump blind

-what he did.
-He was already conditioned to follow Godly principles long
+already conditioned to follow Godly principles long before he joined the

-before he joined the Army.
-Godly motivated acts are synonymous with
+Army.
+Godly motivated acts are synonymous with doing the "right thing,"

-doing the "right thing" but where did this motivation come from?
-It
+but where did this motivation come from?
+It didn't originate from inside

-didn't originate from inside Dick.
-It didn't originate from his father
+Dick.
+It didn't originate from his father or Army training either.
+The

-or Army training either.
-The root source of his selfless motivation came
+root source of his selfless motivation came straight from the strong

-straight from the strong influence of his Christian Grandmother and the
+influence of his Christian Grandmother and the moral underpinnings of

-moral underpinnings of ranch life, established by Henrietta King.
-Sure,
+ranch life, established by Henrietta King.
+Sure, it takes specific job

-big, beautiful Tower of Babel.
+Tower of Babel.

 Now, during what had quickly turned into a fiasco, Clark Welch